 These seven sections are your policy.
-It does not need to take up more space than a few pages because it is “just” the framework for the organization’s security work.
+It does not need to take up more space than a few pages because it is ‘just’ the framework for the organisation’s security work.

-When the ambitions and objectives are in place, you and your organization can dive into more concrete rules and guidelines which employees need to follow.
-These rules and guidelines are usually written in another document called “Guidelines for IT usage”.
-You can find our guide and template HERE.
+When the ambitions and objectives are in place, you and your organisation can dive into more concrete rules and guidelines which employees need to follow.
+These rules and guidelines are usually written in another document called ‘Guidelines for IT usage’.

-Together the Information security policy and the Guidelines for IT usage create the foundation for a strong IT security culture in your organization.
+Together the Information security policy and the Guidelines for IT usage create the foundation for a strong IT security culture in your organisation.

 It is important to update the documents annually to make sure that they are up to date and useful.
-You need to actively work with the objectives and rules in those two documents to make sure that your organization moves forward.
+You need to actively work with the objectives and rules in those two documents to make sure that your organisation moves forward.